 - And more critical functions.

-For more on the purpose of progesterone and symptoms provoked from fluctuating levels, continue reading.
+For more on the purpose of progesterone and symptoms provoked from unhealthy fluctuations of levels, continue reading.

 Effects of Progesterone in the Female Body